April 28, 2017, Israel

 I am on my way to visit my dad.
 It is our annual family gathering at his grave, followed by coffee, as he would have liked.
 I think of dad's sweet smile and I think of forgiveness.

 My dad is my role model and when I have difficult decisions to make I think of him.
 My wise father, who is now in heaven, what would you have done?
 How would you have handled this tricky situation?
 There are so many different angles to this, one wrong move and I offend someone, lose a friend, a student, a client.
 I turn to heaven and I say, Dad I need your wisdom.

-And I think of all the anger in the world.
-I think of the senseless anger we have towards each other; brothers who do not speak to each other for years over some minor disagreement, fathers and sons who go decades without a word until suddenly, finally, after many years the heart softens and true wisdom takes over.
+I think of all the anger in the world.
+I think of the senseless anger we have towards each other; brothers who do not speak to each other for years over minor disagreements, fathers and sons who go decades without a word until suddenly, finally, the heart softens and true wisdom takes over.
 With a tear and an embrace all is forgiven and forgotten and the love that lies dormant returns to the surface.